U.S. 2020: The Democratic Candidates on Climate Change

 From the Amazon fires to Hurricane Maria, where did the Democratic candidates stand on climate change policy, particularly as it pertains to Latin America?

-The Democratic candidates recognize climate change as a pressing issue and oppose President Donald Trump’s skepticism of this transnational threat.
+The Democratic candidates recognized climate change as a pressing issue and opposed President Donald Trump’s skepticism of this transnational threat.
 And it’s little surprise, given that a survey taken in conjunction with the Iowa caucus found that nearly a third of respondents identified climate change as a main issue, making it the second-biggest voter concern.

 - See candidate positions on other topics: immigration, security, trade, Venezuela.

-- This article was originally published on February 12, 2020, and gets updated as candidates either state new positions on the topic or leave the race.
+- This article was originally published on February 12, 2020.

 - Lea este artículo en español.